-Ryan International School murder: Actress Renuka Shahane says 'in run for grades we left humanity behind'
+Ryan International School murder: Actress Renuka Shahane says 'in run for grades we left humanity behind' - Firstpost

-A day after a Class XI student was accused of murdering seven-year-old student of Gurugram's Ryan International School, Pradyuman Thakur, actress Renuka Shahane wrote a post on Facebook saying,"...how violence is considered cool these days and in the run for grades we’ve left humanity far behind."
+A day after a Class 11 student was accused of murdering seven-year-old student of Gurugram's Ryan International School, actress Renuka Shahane wrote a post on Facebook saying,"...how violence is considered cool these days and in the run for grades we’ve left humanity far behind."
 The actress also requested "International Schools to wake up & start actually educating their pupils".

 Earlier on 9 September, the actress had taken to Facebook to express her shock and dismay over the callous manner in which sexual predators are able to target children within institutions like schools, where one assumes children will be safe.
 Her post was a reaction to the Gurugram school murder and another case of a five-year-old girl being raped by a peon inside the premises of a private school in Shahdara in Delhi, which had sent shock waves across the country.